A belief-state restless bandit model for treatment adherence: Whittle indexability via partial conservation laws: Statements and Declarations

 \subsection{Funding}

 This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.
-The first author's work was supported in part by the Universidad Carlos III de Madrid through an internal research grant and a grant for the acquisition of research tools (\emph{Programa Propio de Investigaci\'on}).
+The first author's work was supported by an internal UC3M research grant (\emph{Programa Propio de Investigaci\'on}).